 It is advisable for pregnant women to avoid anything that contains alcohol throughout their pregnancy.
 Breastfeeding mothers should avoid anything with alcohol since alcohol passes through breast milk.

 Besides containing alcohol, Kombucha tea has some other properties which pose certain risks.

 Homebrewed Kombucha poses serious health risks more than commercial varieties.
 The reasons behind this are simple – home brewing increases chances of contamination, which can cause serious disease and even death in severe contamination cases.

-The 3% alcohol content which can vary upwards posses serious risks to individuals who aren’t supposed to take alcohol i.e., pregnant mothers.
+The 3% alcohol content which can vary upwards poses serious risks to individuals who aren’t supposed to take alcohol i.e., pregnant mothers.

 If you choose to make Kombucha tea yourself, you must prepare it properly, otherwise, consider buying commercial varieties instead.
 Such varieties are pasteurized and made in highly regulated environments by professionals who know the exact contents of the final tea.

 Although Kombucha tea has some downsides, especially when it is prepared at home, it is also associated with some notable health benefits.
 Some of the Kombucha tea benefits you stand to enjoy include:

 Kombucha tea has benefits that are backed by science.
 The tea has probiotics, can help to manage blood sugar, is good for the heart, and it is capable of fighting cancer.
 The tea is also good for your liver.

 However, the tea offers these benefits when it is manufactured properly.
 Kombucha tea should be pasteurized to kill any bacteria.
 It should also contain a small amount of alcohol (less than 0.5%).
 The presence of bacteria and alcohol in homebrewed Kombucha teas can’t be controlled.
 These concerns are addressed by commercial varieties.